bjucps/cps110-thinkcspy/_sources/Strings/IndexOperatorWorkingwiththeCharactersofaString.rst

 from zero.
 The letter at index zero of ``"Luther College"`` is ``L``.
 So at position ``[2]`` we have the letter ``t``.

-If you want the zero-eth letter of a string, you just put 0, or any expression with the value 0, in the brackets.
+If you want the first character of a string, you just put 0, or any expression with the value 0, in the brackets.
 Give it a try.

 The expression in brackets is called an **index**.
 An index specifies a member